LuisAPR1/LuisAPR1/README.md

 ## About Me

-- MSc in Computer Engineering @ Instituto Superior Técnico (2023-2025) built on a BSc from Universidade do Algarve (grade: 15/20)
+- Master’s in Computer Science (started in 2025) at Instituto Superior Técnico, built on a Bachelor’s degree in Computer Science from Universidade do Algarve (grade: 15/20).
-- From hands-on technician to research-driven engineer: pragmatic about tools, obsessed with systems that impact real people
+- From hands-on technician to research-driven engineer: pragmatic about tools, obsessed with systems that impact real people.
-- Balanced experience across backend/frontend, data, distributed systems, AI experiments and user-oriented product design
+- Balanced experience across backend/frontend, data, distributed systems, AI experiments and user-oriented product design.
-- Comfortable in multidisciplinary teams, happy to mentor, and have a high tolerance for hairy problems
+- Comfortable in multidisciplinary teams, happy to mentor, and have a high tolerance for hairy problems.
-- Currently looking for an internship or entry-level role where I can apply these fundamentals and keep learning
+- Currently looking for an internship or entry-level role where I can apply these fundamentals and keep learning.

 ## Right Now